Dikshitharyana/Ecommerce-Fraud-Detection/README.md

 ---

 ## Dataset
-The dataset used in this project is not included in this repository.
-However, it is assumed that the dataset has been preprocessed and split into training and testing sets before being fed into the models.
+The dataset used in this project is included in this repository.
 ---

 ## Preprocessing